 busibee.be: a free search engine for Belgian company data

 I launched a new side project: busibee.be.
 It pulls public company data from the three official Belgian government sources (the Crossroads Bank for Enterprises, the National Bank, and the Belgian Official Gazette) and makes it all searchable in one place.
-Type a company name, a VAT number, an enterprise number or an address and you get a page with financials, official publications, directors, activity codes, PEPPOL status and more.
+Type a company name, a VAT number, an enterprise number or an address and you get a page with financials, official publications, people involved, NACEBEL codes, PEPPOL info and more.
+Available in English, Dutch, French & German!

-I've always found Belgian company data fascinating, but working with it is a pain.
+Ever since working at a fintech company my interest into making this type of data accessible grew,, but working with it is pain.
 It's technically public, yet scattered across multiple government systems, each with their own quirky interface.
-The existing commercial alternatives are decent but expensive, and usually locked behind accounts and paywalls.
+The existing commercial alternatives are decent but usually expensive, often with interesting data locked behind paywalls.
 I figured: if this data is public, access to it should be public too.
 No account, no trial, no credit card.

 What you can do with it

 Search by whatever you have and you land on the company page.
-The usual identification stuff is there (legal form, registered address, start date, PEPPOL), but the parts I find most interesting are the financials and the publications.
+The usual identification stuff is there, but the parts I find most interesting are the financials.

-For financials, busibee shows a multi-year table covering assets, equity, revenue, gross margin, net profit, cash and debt, along with the main ratios (debt ratio, current ratio, quick ratio) as sparklines and an overall health score from 0 to 100.
+For financials, busibee shows a multi-year table covering assets, equity, revenue, gross margin, net profit, cash and debt, along with the main ratios, and a hand-rolled overall health score from 0 to 100.
 All of that is pulled from the balance sheets filed at the National Bank.

 For publications, every legal act a company has ever filed in the Belgian Official Gazette is indexed: incorporations, capital changes, board appointments, dissolutions, and so on.
-I run them through an LLM to extract the subjects so you can see at a glance what each publication is about.
-You can download the original PDFs too.
+I run them through an LLM to extract the subjects so you can see at a glance what each publication is about (the defaults are not great 😅).
+You can download the original PDFs too (both for publications and balance sheets).

 Why I like building these kinds of projects